Disability workers can apply to become a 'registered disability worker' from 1 July 2021.

 Finding a registered disability worker

-All registered disability workers will be listed in the publicly available register of registered workers, which will be available on this website after the full implementation of the scheme in July 2020.
+All registered disability workers will be listed in the publicly available register of registered workers, which will be available on this website after the full implementation of the scheme after July 2021.

 The register of registered workers will enable people with disability, potential employers and members of the public to verify the registration status of an individual.
 They can also check any conditions or endorsement on their registration and any disciplinary action taken by the Board or the Victorian Civil and Administrative Tribunal (VCAT) such as a caution, reprimand or cancellation of their registration.